-For many Americans, a big part of the holidays involve giving presents to others.
+For many Americans, a big part of the holiday season involve giving presents to others.
 But it’s perfectly fine and feasible to not give gifts to family and friends and still enjoy the holiday season.

 In fact, if the tough economy or a job layoff has taken a toll on your household budget, this could be the year to not spend any money all on gifts.
 Even if you have do money in a bank account to spend, there are plenty of other ways to celebrate the season without making all the festivities centered on gift-giving.